434 Total complaints

 Crash: No Fire: No Unknown

-Sep 2025 AIR BAGS,SEAT BELTS I have been getting an alert: Front passenger safety restraint system issue/Service is required.
+Sep 2025 AIR BAGS I have been getting an alert: Front passenger safety restraint system issue/Service is required.
 It has come on when there is no one in the seat and goes away shortly after I start to drive.
 I contacted Tesla and they sent an estimate to repair it which includes a bunch of different bolts, Passenger Airbag, Airbag Harmiss Retaining Clip.
 Also replacing Occupant Classification System (OCS) of Front Passenger Seat while Servicing Supcomponents.
 List of parts for that is First Row Seat Harness Assembly-Right Hand, First Row - Seat Belt Reminder Sensor Box Clip, First Row Occupancy.
 All of this will cost over $700 .
 Aren't these items required safety equipment that they should responsible to maintain?
 I have seen that there are a lot of other people having the same issue, I think that there should be a recall on this that they shoud have to pay for.

 Incident: Sep 2025